 What Is InstantSearch Android?

-InstantSearch Android is an open-source, production-ready UI library for Android that lets you quickly build a search interface in your front-end application.
+InstantSearch Android is an open-source UI library for Android that lets you quickly build a search interface in your front-end application.

 The InstantSearch family is composed of multiple InstantSearch flavors, no matter your front-end stack we got you covered:

 InstantSearch Android is a library that helps you implement search interfaces with Algolia, built on top of the Kotlin API client.